Tamale Senior High School

-Tamale Senior High School formerly Government Secondary School, Tamale, Gbewaa Secondary School, and more recently Tamale Secondary School is a co-educational second cycle boarding school located at Education Ridge, a suburb of the Sagnarigu Municipality (which was carved out of the Tamale Metropolis in 2012) in the Northern Region of Ghana.
+Tamale Senior High School, formerly Government Secondary School, Tamale, Gbewaa Secondary School, and more recently Tamale Secondary School is a co-educational second cycle boarding school located at Education Ridge, a suburb of the Sagnarigu Municipality.
 The school was founded in 1951 by the then British Colonial Authorities as the first second cycle institution of the Northern Territories.

 The school is a selective school that grants admissions to students in Ghana based on their results in the Basic Education Certificate Examination, and for students outside Ghana, based on a special entrance examination prepared by the school.
 Courses offered by the school include; Business, General Science, Home Economics, Technical, General Arts, and Visual Arts.

+Tamale senior high school is one of the prestigious senior high schools in Ghana and Northern region in particular.
+Hence the students refer to the school as the Northern light.
+Tamale Senior High School is the only senior high that has won the zonal championship twice in a role.
+Tamale Senior High School is the first and only senior high school in the Northern Region that has qualified for the Semi-final stage in the year 2021 in the National Science and Maths Quiz Competition.